 We practice rotational grazing with the sheep which means the sheep are moved every 2 to 3 days throughout the whole orchard.

 At The Mango Fundraiser farm we are always trying new growing techniques that reduce our reliance on chemical pesticides and soluble fertilizers.

 We have found over many years, that the more natural diversity you have in your plant life, insect life and animal life and soil life, the more resilient and productive your farm can be.

 The challenge of course is to develop ways of enhancing all this life while at the same time having efficient harvesting and growing systems.

-Of course many of these “biological” sprays are not as potent as “agro chemicals” but they are much more friendly to handle and much cheaper to produce, so you have to apply them more frequently.
+Of course many of these “biological” products are not as potent as “agro chemicals” but they are much more friendly to handle and much cheaper to produce, so you have to apply them more frequently.

-We have found with farming, as with most things in life, the more you focus on promoting beneficial life instead of concentrating all your energy on killing the things you dont like, the better the whole system operates.
+We have found with farming, as with most things in life, the more you focus on promoting beneficial life instead of concentrating all your energy on killing the things you don’t like, the better the whole system operates.